Chapter 10 SPC Charting with qicharts2

 10.5 Splitting chart by period

-When a sustained shift in data has been discovered and the cause is known it is allowable to split the graph by periods.
-We use the part argument for this (Figure 10.5).
+When a sustained shift has been identified and its cause is understood, it may be appropriate to split the chart into distinct periods using the part argument (Figure 10.5):

 Figure 10.5: Splitting using index